IBMStreams/sample.edge-rolling-average/README.md

 #### CP4D.7.
 Un-deploy application
 From CP4D Console, perform these steps.
 For more information, see [Deleting an application deployment](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-unregister.html) topic.
-1. Continuing from the 'App Control Sample' panel
+1. Continuing from the 'Rolling Average Sample' panel
     - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > Rolling Average Sample
 1. Go to row for the application instance for the edge node that you would like to un-deploy the app from, and select three dots at clear right part of row to see the list of options.
     1. Select 'Delete'